 Carpal tunnel syndrome is not the only condition that can cause numbness and tingling in the hands and wrists.
 These symptoms can also be caused by problems in the cervical spine.

 Watch: Cervical Spine Anatomy Video

-Conditions such as a herniated or degenerated disc, cervical stenosis, or cervical osteoarthritis can trigger impingement on the C6 or C7 nerve roots, which originate in the cervical spine and innervate almost the same areas of the hand as the median nerve.
+Conditions such as a herniated or degenerated disc, cervical stenosis, or cervical osteoarthritis can trigger impingement on the cervical osteoarthritis, which originate in the cervical spine and innervate almost the same areas of the hand as the median nerve.

 Because they’re both conditions caused by nerve impingement, both carpal tunnel syndrome and cervical radiculopathy cause similar symptoms: dull pain, tingling, and/or numbness, with occasional shooting pains along the nerve path.

 A comprehensive neurological evaluation can help identify whether the symptoms are being caused by carpal tunnel syndrome or a cervical spine condition.
 In fact, sometimes the two conditions are seen together, as nerve compression at the neck can make the nerves lower down more vulnerable.
 Clinical evaluation, electrodiagnostic testing EMG, and possibly neck imaging can help put together the pieces of the puzzle.

 Both carpal tunnel syndrome and the various causes of cervical radiculopathy require treatment to prevent long-term nerve damage.
 Individuals with numbness and tingling in their hands or wrists should see their physician for diagnosis and treatment.